thavlik/t4vd/PROJECTS.md

 **Task:** derive a decision tree from kata sequence analysis and create a turn-based video game where the efficacy of each action is computed from the action's likelihood of success in the real world

 **Status:** conceptual phase

+## Biomechanical Analysis
+**Task:** given a rich representation of limb motion/orientation, estimate the force vectors utilized by a particular technique.

+**Status:** conceptual phase

+Possible solutions include generative modeling where the force vectors predict the next frame.